Skip to content

 Analysis Dimension Finding

-Empty patch rate (GPT-5-nano) Text: 46.6% → CodeStruct: 7.2% (84.5% reduction)
+Empty Patch Rate (GPT-5-nano) Text: 46.6% → CodeStruct: 7.2% (84.5% reduction)

 Key Findings

-• The reduction in GPT-5-nano's empty patch rate from 46.6% to 7.2% provides the strongest evidence.
+• The reduction of GPT-5-nano's empty patch rate from \(46.6\%\) to \(7.2\%\) is the strongest evidence.

 Highlights & Insights

-• Tool Design Over Model Capacity: The 20.8pp improvement on GPT-5-nano demonstrates that, in certain settings, improving tool design is more effective than switching to a larger model.
+• Tool Design over Model Capability: The \(20.8\text{pp}\) gain for GPT-5-nano demonstrates that in certain scenarios, improving tool design is more effective than switching to a larger model.

 Limitations & Future Work

-• vs. GumTree: GumTree computes AST edit scripts for offline comparison; CodeStruct exposes AST operations as real-time decision primitives for agents.
+• vs GumTree: GumTree computes AST edit scripts for offline comparison; CodeStruct exposes AST operations as real-time decision primitives for agents.

 Rating